N. Korea Jams GPS Signals, Affecting Ships, Aircraft In South - UrduPoint

 -

-Dow, S&P 500, Nasdaq end at records, extending post-election rally3 hours ago
+Dow, S&P 500, Nasdaq end at records, extending post-election rally4 hours ago

 -

-Over 130 homes lost in California wildfire as winds abate for now3 hours ago
+Over 130 homes lost in California wildfire as winds abate for now4 hours ago